polywrap/python-client/README.md

 ```

-## Creating your own tests
+## Creating your own tests for the client

-TODO: It is suggested to follow a [TDD](https://en.wikipedia.org/wiki/Test-driven_development) approach to build your own implementations.
+By creating tests you can quickly experiment with the Polywrap Client and its growing set of wrappers.
+Since Pytest is already set up on the repo, go to the `polywrap-client\tests\` directory, and take a look at how some of the functions are built.
+You can use similar patterns to mod your own apps and prototypes.

+Here's a good guide to learn about [building tests with Pytest](https://realpython.com/pytest-python-testing/)

 # Contributing